Mona Haydar: Career

+Haydar is the co-host of the PBS show "The Great Muslim American Road Trip" which aired in July 2022.
+The show follows Mona and her husband Sebastian "on a cross-country journey along historic Route 66.
+As they meet new friends and explore more than a dozen stops, Mona and Sebastian weave a colorful story about what it means to be Muslim in America today."
+The couple spent weeks on the road meeting people all along Route 66 to hear the story of Muslims in America starting from the earliest stories (pre-USA) like that of Mustafa Azzemmouri, a Moroccan enslaved by the Spanish and forcibly brought to North America with the Conquistadors as a navigator and skilled linguist as well as the stories of the enslaved West-African-Muslims who were sold into chattel slavery in the early US history.
+The show highlights these historical stories as well as modern stories of Muslims in the now US.

-In 2016, at 6 months pregnant with her second child, Haydar, she was at the Standing Rock Indian Reservation, taking a stand with the native peoples of the U.S in opposition to the Key Stone Pipeline.
+In 2016, at 6 months pregnant with her second child, Haydar was at the Standing Rock Indian Reservation, taking a stand with the native peoples of the U.S in opposition to the Key Stone Pipeline.
 Her song "American", from her EP Barbarican, speaks to some of her experiences there.

 Haydar appeared in the 2016 Microsoft holiday campaign “#SpreadHarmony”, shot by Jake Scott.

 Haydar's debut song, "Hijabi (Wrap My Hijab)", went viral.
 Billboard named this 2017 single one of “The 20 Best Protest Songs of 2017” as well as one of the “Top 25 Feminist Anthems."
 The song builds bridges of hope and understanding while dispelling myths, correcting stereotypes, and educating the world about who she is and what she stands for.
 The song launched her career as well as creating positive reception.